mrlejen/mineflayer-auto-login-register/README.md

-# mineflayer-auto-login-rogister
+# mineflayer-auto-login-register
-This code auto login/rogister in minecraft Cracked Server
+This code auto login/register in minecraft Cracked Server

+My Discord User: @mrlejen
+if you need help message me!